isocpp/CppCoreGuidelines/CppCoreGuidelines.md

     }

 The larger the function, the more tempting this technique becomes.
-Aso, the larger the program becomes the harder it is to apply an error-indicator-based error handling strategy systematically.
+Also, the larger the program becomes the harder it is to apply an error-indicator-based error handling strategy systematically.

 We [prefer exception-based error handling](#Re-throw) and recommend [keeping functions short](#Rf-single).